LiR-UKR/LiR_public_portfolio_projects/README.md

 # 📖 Used Documentation

-This section contains a list of official documentation and learning resources that I have actively used over the past two years while studying different technologies.
+This section contains a list of official documentation and learning resources that I have actively used while studying different technologies.
 Each link refers to the original source of syntax, examples, and best practices.

 ---